Myakka River State Park

 Sunsets over the lake are quite nice.

-With more than 26,000 acres of useable land to work with, the Civilian Conservation Corps was brought in to develop the land.
+With more than 26,000 acres of usable land to work with, the Civilian Conservation Corps was brought in to develop the land.
 The CCC was a federal agency established in the 1930s to provide work for men during the Great Depression.

 The CCC began building roads, bridges, and cabins in the park.
 Ditches were drained and trees and underbrush were cleared.
 The workers lived in temporary huts while the permanent structures were being built.
 Everything was built with native materials to blend in with the natural surroundings.